-On remote machines, RTVS automatically creates a user profile based on your credentials when you first connect to that server, so the working directory is the
+When you first connect to a remote computer, RTVS automatically creates a user profile based on your credentials, which sets the working directory to the

 Documents folder under that profile.
-This will be used for all subsequent remote sessions that use the same credentials.
+This folder is used for all subsequent remote sessions that use the same credentials.

 As a result, the exact location where your code runs can differ between local and remote workspaces.
-In your code, then, avoid using absolute paths to data files and such, because your code won't likely be portable across workspaces.
-Use relative paths instead.
+In your code, then, always use relative paths to data files and such so that your code is portable across workspaces.